 Moritz H.: A trader placing bets in the markets without a process, without a methodology, and without edge.
-This may work for a while, but in the long run these traders will likely lose money.
-Even worse, these traders tend to blame the market when they lose money, or CNN, or their neighbor who has given them a stock tip that was guaranteed to win.
+This may work for a while, but in the long run these traders are bound to lose money.
+Even worse, these traders tend to blame the market when they lose money, or CNN, or their neighbor who has given them a stock tip that was “guaranteed” to win.
 Guess what, at the end of the day there’s only one person that’s responsible: you.
 Don’t run away from it.
 Embrace it.

 Q: OK, understood.
 And what about this earlier “two quants walk into a bar” thing which people could read about on Twitter?

 Moritz H.: Most quants don’t talk that much, you know.
 And that’s where the bars come in because good conversations tend to happen over drinks.
 Negronis, for example.
 And since we are quants, we wouldn’t do it if it weren’t scientifically proven (ha!).

 M&M: Outside of hanging out in bars you mean?
 Both of us work for Munich Re Investment Partners where we develop and implement alternative investment strategies.
 Different strategies to what’s on this website, and all within a regulated institutional setting.

 M&M: Yes, it’s a great shop.

 Q: Last but not least, you guys are from Bavaria.
 Do you like soccer, pretzels and beer?

 Moritz H.: Only if the beer is called Moritz (check this out).